Back to top

 SDG 16 calls for peaceful and inclusive societies based on respect for human rights, protection of the most vulnerable, the rule of law and good governance at all levels.
 It also envisions transparent, effective and accountable institutions, which promote non-discriminatory laws and policies, combat corruption, bribery and organised crime and prevent violence, terrorism and crime.

 Well-functioning justice systems are an important structural condition on which EU Member States base their sustainable growth and social stability policies.
-Whatever the model of the national justice system or the legal tradition in which it is anchored, quality, independence and efficiency are some of the essential parameters of an ‘effective justice system’.
-As a key part of the EU Justice Scoreboard, the indicator helps to assess the quality of the justice system.
+Whatever the model of the national justice system or the legal tradition in which it is anchored, quality, independence and efficiency are among the essential parameters of an ‘effective justice system’.
+Improving the effectiveness of justice systems in Member States has been identified as a key component for structural reforms in the European Semester, the annual cycle for the coordination of economic policies at EU level.
+The Rule of Law Report assesses the situation of Member States’ justice systems and the EU Justice Scoreboard complements it by monitoring the efficiency, quality and independence of Member States’ justice systems.
+As a key part of the EU Justice Scoreboard, this indicator helps to assess the quality of the justice system.

 4.1.
 Data description